-That tricky boat you were having trouble with, is just a series of lines and shapes.
+That boat you were having trouble with is just a series of lines and shapes.

 How I draw

-So if I draw the space around a bottle, it shares an edge with the space and the bottle so the bottle is drawn by me not drawing it.
+So if I draw the space around a bottle, it shares an edge with space and the bottle, so the bottle is drawn by me not drawing it.

-In drawing you are constantly trying to disassociate from labelling actual objects so your logical left brain can’t try to tell you how to draw what it recognises.
+In drawing, you are constantly trying to disassociate from labelling real objects so your logical left brain can’t try to tell you how to draw what it recognises.

 It seems wrong, it seems backwards, but this is why you can’t draw.